 This is a classic and a must-read on our list of detective books.
 It’s one of those books that unless you know the ending, you would never guess it.
 So well-devised, this book is a definite favorite and it all takes place on a train in the middle of a snowy tundra.

-Will you be able to guess who the murderer is before the famed Hercules Poirot?
+Will you be able to guess who the murderer is in this locked room mystery before the famed Hercules Poirot?
+This is one of my favorite adaptations of the Hercule Poirot books.

 Are mysteries your favorite genre?
 We created The Ultimate List of Mysteries carefully divided by sub-genre so you can find your next favorite read.